Raykang35/INS-simulation-tutorial/README.md

 4. XDATCAR (Contains updated ionic positions of each ionic step)
 5. DOSCAR (Contains the total and integrated DOS and optionally the local partial DOS)
 6. WAVECAR (Contains the wave function coefficients)
+7. vasprun.xml (Main output file in xml format)
+8. EIGENVAL (Contains Kohn-Sham eigenvalues for each k point after the end of the calculation)
+9. IBZKPT (Contains k-point coordinates and weights)
+10. CHGCAR (Stores the charge density and the PAW one-center occupancies and can be used for restarting VASP calculations)

 The next step is creating displacements using phonopy (https://phonopy.github.io/phonopy/), depends on the size of molecules, we will get different number of POSCARs.
 By doing this step, we will get set of forces.